luqmanbarry/coffee-shop-kustomize/README.md

 # Setting up K8s manifests to Kustomize format

-Follow directory structure and  file content to learn more
+Go through the directories and files to learn more

+Configurations are based off: https://github.com/luqmanbarry/coffee-shop-yaml.git